softindex/datakernel/README.md

 Dynamic class and method bytecode generator on top of ObjectWeb ASM.
 An expression-based fluent API abstracts the complexity of direct bytecode manipulation, so you can use it to create custom classes on the fly by providing a class description.
-It is useful for situations when you have to adjust class behavior in the runtime, based on some external factors.
+It is particularly useful in the situations when you have to adjust class behavior in the runtime, based on some external factors.

 [Codegen examples](https://github.com/softindex/datakernel/tree/master/examples/codegen)